Hieronymus Bosch: Triptych of the Temptation of St. Anthony

 Bosch's Temptation of St. Anthony triptych is one of his most famous works, along with The Garden of Earthly Delights.
 It shows Saint Anthony being tempted or assailed in the desert by demons, whose temptations he resisted.
 Strictly speaking, there are at least two different episodes deriving from Athanasius's Life of St. Anthony, as well as later versions of the life, which may be depicted.

-The most common is the temptation by seductive women, sometimes in conjunction with other demonic forms.
+The most common is the temptation by seductive women, sometimes in conjunction with demonic forms.
 The Martin Schongauer composition (copied, according to Vasari, by Michelangelo) probably shows a later episode where St Anthony, normally flown about the desert and supported by angels, was ambushed and attacked in mid-air by devils.
 Anasthasius describes another episode where the saint was attacked on the ground.

-With copied content from Triptych of the Temptation of St. Anthony; see that page for attribution.

 Interpretation

 The hell panel from The Garden of Earthly Delights.
 It is alleged that Bosch's self-portrait is in the upper centre at right under the "table".

 In the 20th century, when changing artistic tastes made artists like Bosch more palatable to the European imagination, it was sometimes argued that Bosch's art was inspired by heretical points of view (e.g., the ideas of the Cathars and/or putative Adamites or Brethren of the Free Spirit) as well as by obscure hermetic practices.
 Erasmus had been educated at one of the houses of the Brethren of the Common Life in 's-Hertogenbosch, and the town was religiously progressive, some writers have found it unsurprising that strong parallels exist between the caustic writing of Erasmus and the often bold painting of Bosch.

 Others, following a strain of Bosch-interpretation datable already to the 16th century, continued to think his work was created merely to titillate and amuse, much like the "grotteschi" of the Italian Renaissance.
 While the art of the older masters was based in the physical world of everyday experience, Bosch confronts his viewer with, in the words of the art historian Walter Gibson, "a world of dreams [and] nightmares in which forms seem to flicker and change before our eyes".
 In one of the first known accounts of Bosch's paintings, in 1560 the Spaniard Felipe de Guevara wrote that Bosch was regarded merely as "the inventor of monsters and chimeras".
 In the early 17th century, the artist-biographer Karel van Mander described Bosch's work as comprising "wondrous and strange fantasies"; however, he concluded that the paintings are "often less pleasant than gruesome to look at".